-APEC's work on logistics and transport networks aimed at enhancing physical connectivity across-the-border is being undertaken under the ambit of the APEC Supply Chain Connectivity Initiative, with the goal of achieving an APEC-wide 10 percent improvement in supply-chain performance by 2015.
+APEC's work on logistics and transport networks aimed at enhancing physical connectivity across-the-border is being undertaken under the ambit of the APEC Supply Chain Connectivity Initiative.

 Economic and Technical Cooperation

 Economic and Technical Cooperation comprises training and other cooperative activities to build skills and transfer knowledge to assist all APEC members so that they can participate in the regional economy and reach the APEC goals of free and open trade and investment in the region.
 ECOTECH programmes are particularly important for developing member economies to build up their capacity and improve competitiveness and productivity, which improves the standard of living for its citizens.